particle-iot/docs/src/content/reference/device-os/connection-management.md

 Connection management:

 - Requires Device OS 5.6.0 or later, and some features require Device OS 5.7.0.
-- Is currently supported on M SoM devices.
+- Is currently supported on M-SoM devices.
-- In the future will support management of Ethernet and another interface on Gen 3 devices (Boron, B SoM, and Argon) as well as P2 and Photon 2.
+- In the future will support management of Ethernet and another interface on Gen 3 devices (Boron, B-SoM, and Argon) as well as P2 and Photon 2.
 - The Tracker SoM (also Tracker One and Monitor One) Wi-Fi interface can only be used for geolocation, not for connectivity.

 ## Automatic connection management